 Sadly, the fixation with ‘bottle price’, allied to the sense that I sometimes get from continental wine producers that we Brits are not always seen as hugely discriminating, has led to a lot of unremarkable fizz coming our way.

 It’s a great shame, but the reality is that the fresh, affordable sparkler that we fell in love with a couple of decades ago (in my case, on my first ever trip to Venice, when a glass – al banco – set me back about 30 pence, bless the old Italian Lira), too often now inspires an internalised sigh.

-There is still – some – great quality Prosecco to be had, but you need to be prepared to pay a little more, look a little harder, and definitely steer clear of those supermarket ‘bargains’.
+There is still – some – great quality Prosecco to be had, but you need to be prepared to pay a little more, perhaps seek out a DOCG (the top classification), and definitely steer clear of those supermarket ‘bargains’.
 So, what about some tempting Italian alternatives?

 Check out this Sicilian star – made from Grillo, pronounced Gree-yo, a southern Italian grape used in the blending of Marsala – from Feudo di Santa Tresa, an accomplished organic producer.
 Il Grillo di Santa Tresa Spumante, (Vintage Roots, £12.75) is dry, with crisp, apple freshness, pleasing fruitiness and well-balanced acidity.
 It makes for a lovely aperitif.